maprihoda/data_analysis_demo/GIT_WORKFLOW.md

 Before creating a Pull Request, squash your commits to the feature branch into a single commit.
 This simplifies history and review.
 Use your IDE for an easier process.

+To keep your feature branch up-to-date with the latest changes in the main branch and to minimize the possibility of merge conflicts when merging your PR, regularly rebase your feature branch on top of the updated main branch:

+    git checkout main
+    git pull upstream main
+    git checkout feature_branch
+    git rebase main

 ### Create a Pull Request: